Skip to content

 Consider the environmental conditions carefully.
 Do you need specific certificates, tokens, or VPN access?
 Will you use a dedicated Launchbox or Sandbox environment?
 How does it work, and who will support it?
 Understanding your load balancer setup, servers, and support structure is also critical.
 These details can make or break your testing process.
 It's like making sure you have the right tools before starting a construction project.

 Clear documentation of these details is essential for troubleshooting and onboarding new team members.
 A well-documented environment ensures everyone understands the setup.
 Think of it as the instruction manual for your testing environment.
-Services like MuukTest can help streamline this process, ensuring a robust and well-documented testing environment is established from the start.

 Reviewing Results and Failures